pmvreeswijk/ZOGY/README.md

  - pyfftw to speed up the many FFTs performed
  - the other modules imported at the top (e.g. astropy, matplotlib, etc.)

-Warning: this module has only been tested on a couple of KMTNet images and is designed to be included in the MeerLICHT and BlackGEM pipelines.
-However, the hope is to make it more general so any two images can be supplied to perform optimal subtraction on.
+Warning: this module is still being developed and has so far only been tested on a couple of KMTNet images.
+It is designed specifically to be included in the MeerLICHT and BlackGEM pipelines.
+However, the hope is to make it more general in the near future so any two images can be supplied to perform optimal subtraction on.